QPR will take on Preston on Saturday, 9 August, as the new Championship season gets underway.

 *Odds from Ladbrokes, subject to change

-Recent H2Hs: QPR edge it
+Recent H2Hs: QPR domination

 Mexico Champion of Champions 09/08/24